colinfang/lbfgsb_cpp/README.md

 - Unlike SciPy, `max_iter` is defined by the fortran subroutine, not the number of times the subroutine is called.
     - The subroutine may be called multiple times for line searches in one iteration.
 - `OptimizeResult.warn_flag` returns 3 for `ABNORMAL_TERMINATION_IN_LNSRCH` instead of 2.
+- The Fortran subroutine SciPy uses has an additional parameter `maxls`.

 ## References